Purchowa/flmBase/README.md

+# Movie base
+Front-end app using react with typescript.
+Styling done with help of bootstrap.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).